ledanieln/WorldFactbookAnalysis/README.md

 This is my first attempt at starting up a personal project that analyses World Factbook Data using Tableau Public for visualization.

+Please open the next directory for the data processing scripts.